ADAPT: An Autonomous Forklift for Construction Site Operation: Perception

 The results indicate that detection accuracy deteriorates with increasing sensor distance, particularly in \( e_x \), due to the quadratic increase in depth error inherent in stereo vision.
-Furthermore, when the pallet is rotated around its z-axis, the error distributes between \( e_x \) and \( e_y \).
-Overall, the results suggest that a single detection at angles exceeding \( 15^\circ \) is often insufficient for successful pallet loading.
-However, the detection quality improves as the sensor approaches the pallet, maintaining errors within tolerance limits in most cases and enabling a successful interaction.
+Similar degradation can be observed for recall values on a keypoint level (\cite{beleznai_2024}, Figure 8).
+Furthermore, when the pallet is rotated around its \textit{z}-axis, the error is distributed between \( e_x \) and \( e_y \).
+However, since the fork direction is aligned with the sensor's viewing direction around the pallet's \textit{z}-axis, inserting the forks at viewing angles \(\psi \gtrsim 10^\circ \) is mechanically infeasible and therefore not a relevant detection scenario.
+Detections at larger distances and angles are primarily relevant for recognizing the presence of a pallet, whereas closer to the sensor, accurate pose estimation becomes critical.
+As distance and angle decrease, pose estimation error correspondingly diminishes, as shown in Figure~\ref{fig:pallet_accuracy}.
+The associated decrease in estimation uncertainty is leveraged in the pallet mapping approach described in Section~\ref{sec:state_estimation}.
+Evaluations in Section \ref{sec:experiments} demonstrate that this level of pose accuracy is sufficient to achieve near-human overall system performance.
+Further details on detection performance are provided in \cite{beleznai_2024}.